juanre/catprompt/README.md

 # :/prompt:tag-1
 ```

-When running `catprompt main_prompt.txt`, the processed content will be:
+When running `catprompt main-prompt.txt`, the processed content will be:

 ```
 This is the main prompt.